Gh-Reza/vet-clinic-database/README.md

 # 📖 [vet_clinic] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[vet_clinic]** is a project that contains SQL files that can be used to create a database for a veterinary clinic.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> List of the technologies used in this project

 <details>
 <summary>Database</summary>